Feb 16, 2016

 One right way to change the world: I've got the solution!
 This is the only way we can change the world!
 My solution is best!

-On civilizations: Western civilization is superior to indigenous ways of living, along with the 10,000 other ways of living which once existed on this planet before thousands of years of conquest and colonialization wiped out most of humanity's diverse ways of living.
+On civilizations: Western civilization is superior to the 10,000 other ways of living which once existed on this planet before thousands of years of conquest and colonization wiped most of them out.

 It's not hard to understand how this evolved.
-Our schools, mass-media, and every other institution in our society have all been shaped, conditioned by, and created by people who were conditioned to believe the same.
-And so naturally the people conditioned by these beliefs perpetuate systems which then condition the new generation of children born into the culture.
+Our schools, mass media, and every other institution in our society have all been shaped by people who were conditioned to believe the same.
+And so the people conditioned by these beliefs perpetuate systems which then condition the next generation of children born into the culture.

 We, as the fish in water, must somehow step outside of the fishbowl.
 We need to stop seeing all this as self-evident to the nature of life and see instead how this very dangerous meme — that there is one right and superior way to live and be — has infiltrated all aspects of our lives.

-As we go about our normal routines, let's start to notice the thousands of ways, big and small, that all of the cultural forces in our society are set up to reinforce a monoculture of ideas, lifestyles and ways of existing that are stifling the range of debate and possibility of our lives.
+As we go about our normal routines, start to notice the thousands of ways, big and small, that the cultural forces in our society are set up to reinforce a monoculture of ideas, lifestyles, and ways of existing that stifle the range of debate and possibility in our lives.

-In this world of increasing and oppressive sameness, I have learned to be resistant to one driving trend that dominates our lives - it is the belief in the "one right way" - one culture, one belief system, one way of life to rule them all.
-This belief equals death - not just literally, as we have seen throughout history.
-But the death of our highest potentials and truest selves.
+In this world of increasing and oppressive sameness, I have learned to be resistant to one driving trend that dominates our lives — the belief in the "one right way."
+One culture, one belief system, one way of life to rule them all.
+This belief equals death — not just literally, as we have seen throughout history, but the death of our highest potentials and truest selves.

 I want diversity.